 Jacky Rios-Torres was awarded a Eugene P. Wigner fellowship in 2016.
 Her fellowship research focused on the development of control schemes for optimal coordination and operation of connected and automated vehicles (CAVs).
 She also analyzed the impact of CAVs on fuel consumption, safety, and mobility and the challenges inherent in the transition to full automation, including interactions between CAVs and human-driven vehicles.
 Her research has shown that fuel economy can be improved by 13–40% with CAV adoption.
-Jacky’s mentors have included Xin Sun, Energy and Transportation Science Division director; Robert Wagner, National Transportation Research Center director; and Paul Leiby, who leads the Energy Economic Analysis Team in the Energy and Environmental Sciences Directorate.
+Jacky’s mentors have included Xin Sun, Interim Associate Laboratory Director, Biological and Environmental Systems Science Directorate; Robert Wagner, National Transportation Research Center director; and Paul Leiby, who leads the Energy Economic Analysis Team in the Energy and Environmental Sciences Directorate.

 Being a Wigner Fellow has allowed Jacky to grow her professional network, develop cross-disciplinary research collaborations, and continue on the path of becoming a thought leader in her research area.
 She is now exploring ways to leverage ORNL capabilities in machine learning and high-performance computing to optimize CAV interactions with other traffic to achieve more efficient and safe mobility systems.
 Jacky earned her PhD in automotive engineering at Clemson University.

 Katie Schuman was awarded a Liane B. Russell fellowship in 2015.
 In research focused on algorithms, programming, and usability of neuromorphic computing, Katie developed the Evolutionary Optimization for Neuromorphic Systems software framework and a training algorithm for building programs for neuromorphic computers.
 She also wrote a survey paper during her fellowship on the neuromorphic computing field.
-Katie’s mentor was Robert Patton, who leads ORNL’s Nature Inspired Machine Learning Team.
+Katie’s mentor was Robert Patton, Learning Systems group leader in the Computer Science and Mathematics Division.

 Her fellowship enabled Katie to help build the neuromorphic computing research area at ORNL.
 She also had the opportunity during her fellowship to focus on research that interested her and to build a base of work to support funding bids as she continues neuromorphic computing research at ORNL.
 Katie, who joined the Computing and Computational Sciences Directorate as a research scientist after her fellowship, received a DOE Early Career award in 2019.
 She earned a PhD in computer science from the University of Tennessee.

 Travis Williams was awarded a Eugene P. Wigner fellowship in 2013.
 His research focused on performing neutron scattering research on magnetic materials.
 He investigated the permanent ferromagnet MnBi, which is of interest as a less costly replacement for rare-earth permanent magnets for room-temperature applications.
 Travis was able to show how atomic-scale interactions contribute to the magnet’s strength.
-Mark Lumsden, who leads ORNL’s Spectroscopy Group, was Travis’s mentor.
+Mark Lumsden, Spectroscopy section head in the Neutron Scattering Division, was Travis’s mentor.